ttaubert/octoblog/source/_posts/2014-10-19-go-with-the-flow-and-server-your-site-via-https.markdown

 those parameters for Diffie-Hellman key exchanges.
 When using ECDH the predefined elliptic curve represents those parameters and we thus do not need to generate any.

+{% codeblock lang:text %}
+(Nginx)
+ssl_dhparam /path/to/ssl/dhparam.pem;
+{% endcodeblock %}

+Apache does unfortunately not support custom DH parameters, it is always set to 1024 bit and is not user configurable.
+This might hopefully be fixed in future versions.

 ### Session Tickets